 Dealing with your estate as you wish is very important and in many situations may be affected by emotion.
 If a family member is omitted, for whatever reason, there is strong possibility that they may make a claim against the estate.

-If this happens, Peter Fisher Lawyers can advise the executor of the estate or the omitted family member on how to deal with the claim and negotiate an outcome that satisfies all parties.
+If this happens, Peter Fisher Lawyers can advise the executor of the estate or the omitted family member on how to deal with the claim.

 Clients sometimes express concern that potential beneficiaries might assert that they should have received a greater share of an estate.
 In South Australia people who are permitted by law to challenge a Will include the spouse, defacto, children, grand-children, former spouses, or dependants of the deceased.